 Why cash is king

 The last and perhaps the most compelling reason is that cash connects people.
-In 2002, a group of OECD economists wrote in a forward-leaning paper called “The Future of Money,” that a proliferation of new payment methods could actually harm social dynamism by “further fragmenting and ghettoizing certain communities and regions.”
+In 2002, a group of OECD economists wrote in a forward-leaning See Banknote paper. called “The Future of Money,” that a proliferation of new payment methods could actually harm social dynamism by “further fragmenting and ghettoizing certain communities and regions.”
 The portrait of Nelson Mandela gracing the new South African banknotes is a powerful symbol and example of the social cohesion role of cash.

 By Guillaume Lepecq